Call Now for Your Free Consultation:

 (312) 209-9394

 To ensure a smooth renewal process, it is a good idea to brush up on all the various deadlines, requirements, and any common issues that can happen during renewal.
-Reach out to Callahan Law Firm with any questions you may have regarding your nursing license renewal.
+Callahan Law Firm assists nurses who are facing disciplinary issues, denials, or legal matters that may impact their ability to renew or maintain their license.

 When Is the 2025 Indiana Nursing License Renewal Deadline?